sapcc/hermes/docs/users/api-example.md

 This command will not print any output if it is successful.

-## Finding Hermes
+## Finding Hermez

-Query the service catalog to find the Hermes endpoint.
+Query the service catalog to find the Hermez endpoint.
 It can be identified by looking for the `resources` service type:

 ```bash
 $ openstack catalog list